 — For an independent production, it’s important to consider the totality of a series.
 Not just the episode production but also the environment in which they can play.
 So, we’ve included funds to build and maintain a lean, mean, custom website which can be used for streaming, if needed, plus other engagement with the series.

-— In the future this would involve cultivating sponsors or other, financial partnerships for the series, but for now, it’s finding creative ways to deliver and sustain the series financially, like with campaigns, select merchandise and site features.
-Funds will help develop such items and ventures, for supplementary income for the series.
+— In the future this could involve cultivating sponsors or other, financial partnerships for the series, but for now, it’s finding creative ways to deliver and sustain the series financially, like with campaigns, select merchandise and website features.
+Funds raised will help develop such items or ventures for supplementary income.

 — You do judge a book by its cover.
-Here, we considered funds for art and copy on just about anything - from themed art that accompanies a season, to promotional campaigns, to continually updating work for the website.
-We also budgeted for digital advertising space and select, physical installations in locations.
+Here, we considered funds for art and copy on just about anything - from themed art that accompanies an episode, to promotional campaigns, to continually updating work for the website.
+We also considered funds for digital advertising space and select, physical installations in locations.

-— Let’s have some fun.
-We’d like to produce material like team profiles, behind-the-scenes documentation, short/social videos, plus a screening or two, all to help spread the word on the series and the people within it.
+— We’d like to produce material like team profiles, behind-the-scenes documentation, short/social videos, plus a screening or two, all to help spread the word on the series and the people within it.
 Because when you really believe in and enjoy something, you want to try to tell as many people as you can.

 Potential crew members.